Gv3N/curated_repo/README.md

 ## Contact

-For any questions or inquiries, feel free to reach out to [Your Name](mailto:your.email@example.com).
+For any questions or inquiries, feel free to reach out to [Baktajivan](mailto:baktajivan@gmail.com).

 ---